pgbouncer/pgbouncer.github.io/faq.md

 PgBouncer does not have internal failover-host configuration nor detection.
 It is possible via some external tools:

-1. DNS reconfiguration - when ip behind DNS name is reconfigured, pgbouncer will reconnect to new server.
+1. DNS reconfiguration - if the ip behind DNS name is reconfigured, PgBouncer can reconnect to the new server.
 This behaviour can be tuned via 2 config parameters - **dns_max_ttl** tunes lifetime for one hostname, and **dns_zone_check_period** tunes how often zone SOA will be queried for changes.
-If zone SOA record has changed, pgbouncer will re-query all hostnames under that zone.
+If zone SOA record has changed, PgBouncer will re-query all hostnames under that zone.

-2. Write new host to config and let PgBouncer reload it - send SIGHUP or use RELOAD; command on console.
+2. Write new host to config and let PgBouncer reload it - send SIGHUP or use `RELOAD;` command on console.
 PgBouncer will detect changed host config and reconnect to new server.

 ## How to use SSL connections with PgBouncer?